-As a technical writer, my job involves playing with a lot of files - sometimes, I am cropping images, other times I am playing with .zip and .deb files.
-Not to mention PDFs and other document types that we all deal with in our day to day computer work.
+As a technical writer, I deal with a lot of files in my job - sometimes I'm cropping images, other times I'm playing with .zip and .deb files.
+Not to mention PDFs and other document types we all deal with in our daily computer work.

 How to install and use Classifier

 According to official documentation, Classifier organizes "files in your current directory, by classifying them into folders of music, pdfs, images, etc."

 In case 'pip' isn't installed, you can install it using the following command:

 Once Classifier is installed, you can use it by running the following command:

 The aforementioned command should be either run inside the directory whose contents you want to organize, or by passing the complete path to that directory as value to the -d command line option.